Chile forced back to the drawing board after new constitution scuttled

 Center-left and right-wing politicians that opposed the new constitution have expressed interest in working with the government to draft a new text, while others have suggested amending the current constitution through Congress.

-(Reporting by Fabian Cambero, Natalia Ramos and Alexander Villegas; Editing by Andrea Ricci)
+(Reporting by Fabian Cambero, Natalia Ramos and Alexander Villegas; Editing by Andrea Ricci and Lisa Shumaker)

 ((Alexander.Villegas@thomsonreuters.com; +56 9 9818 8538;))